AlexTrask1990/United4Digital/_glossary/HeaderBidding.md

 ##### The Waterfall Programmatic Era

 Before header bidding, the waterfall method, also known as daisy chaining, was prevalent.
 In this method, ad inventory was offered sequentially to ad exchanges based on their historic yield.
 If the first exchange did not meet the floor price, the offer would move to the next, and so on.

-#### While straightforward, the waterfall method had inefficiencies:
+#### While straightforward, the waterfall method had inefficiencies

 Missed Opportunities: High-paying ad exchanges lower in the sequence might be overlooked.